aamnah/notes/src/blog/30_day_code_challenge_codecademy.md

 April 29, 2020

 Took a break, because life happened.
 There was a death, and there was a fire..
-Got back to it today, finished Module 3 of _C# Fundamentals_
+Got back to learning today, finished Module 3 of _C# Fundamentals_

 - Learning the C# Syntax
   - Introduction